christian-carnate/christian-carnate.github.io/_posts/2023-12-30-CompTIA-Trifecta.md

 - Except for the ITF+ and the Cloud Essentials+, all CompTIA exams include **multiple-choice (MCQ), multiple-select (MSQ), and performance-based questions (PBQs).**
 - All CompTIA exams are **linear** and scored on a **scaled scoring algorithm.**

 In short, for the A+, Network+, and Security+, you'll have 90 minutes to answer up to 90 questions that are selected randomly, weighted (valued) differently, but never change throughout the exam.
 Additionally, depending on the question format, some questions will take longer to answer than others.
-Performance-based questions, questions that are not multiple-choice (*i.e.*, select 1 answer out of 4 choices) or multiple-select (*i.e.*, select 2-3 answers out of 5-7 choices) take the longest.
+Performance-based questions, questions that are not multiple-choice (*i.e.*, select 1 answer out of 4 choices) or multiple-select (*i.e.*, select 2-3 answers out of 5-7 choices), take the longest.

 To conserve time efficiently to ensure that you answer all questions correctly, follow these tips:
 - Skip the performance-based questions (PBQs) that will be given to you at the beginning of the exam.